Tensai-Kun13/Rubiks-Guides/beginners-method/04_second_layer.md

 First, you help it face the right way by spinning the top so one of its colors matches the center below it.
 Then, you turn the top layer *away* from where the piece wants to go.
 This hides the piece—shhh! 🤫 It’s part of the trick.

-Now, if the piece wants to go to the **right**, you do the **Right Sexy Move**.
-If it wants to go to the **left**, you do the **Left Sexy Move**.
+Now, if the piece wants to go to the **right**, you do the **Right Super Move**.
+If it wants to go to the **left**, you do the **Left Super Move**.

 But wait!
 The trick isn’t over yet.
 You give the cube a gentle turn so the other color’s home (the matching center) is now in front of you.
-Then you do the **other** sexy move on that side, and ta-da! ✨ The edge slides right into place.
+Then you do the **other** super move on that side, and ta-da! ✨ The edge slides right into place.

 ---